oothomas/SlicerPhotogrammetry/README.md

 ## 1. Overview

-**SlicerPhotogrammetry** is a 3D Slicer module designed to help users transform large sets of photographs into a single 3D model using **photogrammetry**.
+**Photogrammetry** is a 3D Slicer module designed to help users transform large sets of photographs into a single 3D model using **photogrammetry**.
 The module integrates:
 - **[Segment Anything Model (SAM)](https://github.com/facebookresearch/segment-anything)** for efficient masking of each image (removing background, highlighting your subject).
 - **[WebODM / NodeODM](https://www.opendronemap.org/webodm/)** for aerial or close-range photogrammetry reconstruction.
 - **Additional** tools for generating Ground Control Point (GCP) data (optional but useful if you have known coordinates).